-I’m learning the value of these steps now as I deal with the stress of a foot fracture that is not healing as expected.
-I’m now facing surgery to correct it, and a longer convalescence than I expected.
-For someone who is used to being active, this prolonged inactivity stresses me both physically and emotionally.
-These 5 steps were already a part of my life, but consciously choosing them now helps me cope with what would otherwise cause frustration and sadness.
+I learned the value of these steps when I dealt with the stress of a foot fracture that required surgery to correct it, and a longer convalescence than I expected.
+For someone who is used to being active, the prolonged inactivity stressed me both physically and emotionally.
+These 5 steps were already a part of my life, but consciously choosing them helped me cope with what would otherwise cause frustration and sadness.

 5 steps to manage life’s stress and strain

 1. Create and maintain a routine and schedule.